buildingSMART/BCF-XML/Documentation/README.md

 OriginatingSystem | Yes | Name of the system in which the component is originated AuthoringToolId | Yes, if IfcGuid is Provided  | System specific identifier of the component in the originating BIM tool

+Note that `IfcGuid` must be provided, if possible.
+The `AuthoringToolId` can be used as a fallback when an `IfcGuid` is not available.

 ### Camera

 The visualization information file must specify exactly one of either an orthogonal or a perspective camera.